Legal Separation, Separation, and Divorce in Kansas

 Is there a need for residency?
 To file for legal separation in Kansas, you only need to have bonafide residence status.
-For divorce, you will need to be a residence of the state for at least 60 days (two months.)
+For divorce, you will need to be a resident of the state for at least 60 days (two months.)

-Who proves Fault?
+Who Proves Fault?

-Kansas State is a no-fault state, meaning that neither parties to a divorce or legal separation needs to prove infidelity or any other ground.
+Kansas is a no-fault state, meaning that neither parties to a divorce or legal separation needs to prove infidelity or any other ground.
 The most common ground for divorce or separation in Kansas is ‘incompatibility,’ meaning that the two have to be at a point where they don’t see eye to eye in the relationship.
-The parties will need to fill a fault when filing the forms, but that will not affect the judge’s decision.
+The parties will need to file a fault when filing the forms, but that will not affect the judge’s decision.

 There is no advantage in being the first to file the agreement for marital separation in Kansas, except the fact that the first one to file could have the courts issue “temporary orders” in their favor.
-The judge will not rule in favor or against the first party to file seeing as the state is no-fault.
+The judge will not rule in favor or against the first party to file as the state is no-fault.